seamplex/feenox/README4hackers.md

  - is Git-traceable ([the mesh is defined in a separate file](https://seamplex.com/feenox/doc/sds.html#sec:input) created by [Gmsh](http://gmsh.info/), which may or may not be tracked)
  - allows the user to enter [algebraic expressions whenever a numerical value is needed](https://seamplex.com/feenox/doc/sds.html#sec:expression) (everything is an expression)
  - understands [definitions (nouns) and instructions (verbs)](https://seamplex.com/feenox/doc/sds.html#sec:nouns_verbs).
 FeenoX has an actual instruction pointer that loops over the instruction set (there might even be [conditional blocks](https://www.seamplex.com/feenox/doc/feenox-manual.html#if)).
- - is [simple for simple files](https://seamplex.com/feenox/doc/sds.html#sec:simple) (but might get [more complicated for mor complex problems](https://seamplex.com/feenox/doc/sds.html#sec:complex)).
+ - is [simple for simple files](https://seamplex.com/feenox/doc/sds.html#sec:simple) (but might get [more complicated for more complex problems](https://seamplex.com/feenox/doc/sds.html#sec:complex)).
 Remember [Alan Kay](https://en.wikipedia.org/wiki/Alan_Kay)'s quote: ["simple things should be simple and complex things should be possible."](https://www.quora.com/What-is-the-story-behind-Alan-Kay-s-adage-Simple-things-should-be-simple-complex-things-should-be-possible)

 Following the Unix rule of silence, [the output is 100% user-defined](https://seamplex.com/feenox/doc/sds.html#sec:output): if there are not explicit output instructions, FeenoX will not write anything.
 And probably nothing will be computed (because FeenoX is smart and will not compute things that are not actually needed).